 Say hello to tuna salad as you have never had it before.

 Made with bold, lively ingredients like sun-dried tomatoes and capers, plus a zip of lemon and hit of parsley, this updated twist on classic tuna salad will surprise you.

 Forget mushy, bland tuna salads of the past.
 This one has texture, dimension, and despite the fact that it’s made almost exclusively of pantry ingredients, it tastes incredibly fresh.

-When you’re looking for a healthy reset, finding fast recipes you can pull together with what you have on hand can be a challenge, especially when you are trying to cook three meals a day, often for multiple people.
+When you’re looking for a healthy reset, finding fast recipes (like Avocado Egg Salad) you can pull together with what you have on hand can be a challenge, especially when you are trying to cook three meals a day, often for multiple people.

 Let this Italian-inspired tuna salad recipe help out.
 It is one of the best, most delicious things you can do with canned tuna.

 Speaking of canned items we all may or may not have purchased too much of over the last few months, this recipe also makes good use of canned white beans.

 The beans add creamy texture and satisfying fiber and protein.
 I bet you’ll want them in your tuna salad from now on!
 (Be sure to try this Chickpea Tuna Salad too.)

 - You can serve this healthy tuna salad with lettuce, as a tuna salad sandwich (my favorite is on English muffins), or turn it into a tuna melt.

 - We also love to serve tuna salad as wraps or even on crackers for a snack.